 (ii) the soil that is removed shall not be used as top soil at another residential property or child-occupied facility.

-(B) If soil is not removed, the soil shall be permanently covered, as defined in §295.202 of this title .
+(B) If soil is not removed, the soil shall be permanently covered, as defined in §295.202 of this title (relating to Definitions).

 (9) The following post-abatement clearance procedures shall be performed by a certified inspector or risk assessor.